awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-golang.md

 **Note**
 The `--debugger-path` is the path to the directory that contains the dlv binary file that's compiled from the previous code\.

-The following is an example launch configuration for Visual Studio Code to attach to a debug session\.
+The following is an example launch configuration for Microsoft Visual Studio Code to attach to a debug session\.

 ```
 {